Go back

 Federica: Was the restaurant open only in the summer?

-Federica: And...Was it the same salad for everyone?
+Federica: And...was it the same salad for everyone?

 Godly: Yes, it was.